dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 },
 ```

+🚀 `ctrl + c` out of your webpack-dev-server and run `npm start` again to pick up the changes to the config files.

 ###  use some es6

 🚀 Let's change our `index.js` to do something a tiny bit more interesting and we'll use ES6 syntax.